earthly/website/blog/_posts/2020-11-27-youre-using-docker-compose-wrong.md

 internal-links:
    - docker compose
 last_modified_at: 2023-04-17
-excerpt: "Learn how to avoid common mistakes when using docker-compose for integration testing and development environments.
-Discover the cardinal sins to avoid, such as using the host network, binding ports on the host's 0.0.0.0, relying on sleep to coordinate service startup, and running the database in docker-compose while testing on the host.
-Find out how to optimize your docker-compose setup and make the most of this powerful tool."
+excerpt: Learn how to avoid common mistakes when using docker-compose for integration testing and development environments.
+Discover the cardinal sins to avoid and best practices to follow for a smoother Docker experience.
 ---
 <!-- vale HouseStyle.H2 = NO -->
 Tell me if this sounds familiar?
 You were introduced to docker-compose either by choice or by force.
 You've been using it for a while, but you find it clunky.
 I'm here to tell you, you are probably using it wrong.